MikeBidinger/Python_Functions/file_handling/README.md

     -   results (list[str]): A list of strings to write to the file.
     -   file_path (str): A string representing the path of the destination file.
-    -   mode (str, optional): An optional string representing the mode (e.g. "w" for write, "a" for append).
+    -   mode (str, optional): A string representing the mode (e.g. "w" for write, "a" for append).
 Defaults to "w".

 -   Returns: